 MAP, MRC, Port Phillip and Barwon Prisons are male maximum-security prisons, and also have male remand and sentenced prisoners.

-Country prisons vary greatly in layout and operation, from "open" prisons, such as Tarrengower for women, Dhurringile, Beechworth and Langi Kal Kal for men, to the more secure walled-type prisons such as Barwon, Fulham, Loddon, Ararat and the Marngoneet Correctional Centre, which deals with male offenders with offences related to violence and sexual offences, and offenders with chronic drug and alcohol problems.
-There is a range of accommodation and facilities, as well as varying security arrangements and programs.
+Country prisons vary greatly in layout and operation, from “open” prisons, such as Tarrengower for women, Dhurringile, Beechworth and Langi Kal Kal for men, to the more secure walled-type prisons such as Barwon, Fulham, Loddon, Ararat and the Marngoneet Correctional Centre, which deals with male offenders with offences related to violence and sexual offences, and offenders with chronic drug and alcohol problems.